-SINGAPORE (AP) -- World markets were mixed Friday as deliberations over more U.S. tariffs on European countries and China weighed on sentiment.
+BANGKOK (AP) -- World shares were mixed Friday as rising coronavirus cases and tensions between the U.S. and China weighed on sentiment.

 Stocks fell in Paris, Tokyo, Shanghai and Seoul but rose in London and Hong Kong.
 U.S. futures edged higher.